DaVinci Resolve, like any other video editor, takes time to learn.

 The Edit Page

-In fact, DaVinci Resolve has in-built keyboard customized for various editors like Premiere Pro, Final Cut Pro, etc, so that the transition is smooth and fast!
+In fact, DaVinci Resolve has an in-built keyboard customized for various editors like Premiere Pro, Final Cut Pro, etc, so that the transition is smooth and fast!

 “The Beginner’s Guide to DaVinci Resolve” will help you get familiar with the terrain, so that you get up to speed with your workflow.